 (ii) For contracts in an amount above the simplified acquisition threshold and at or below $10 million, the contracting officer.

-SUBPART 212.3--SOLICITATION PROVISIONS AND CONTRACT CLAUSES FOR THE ACQUISITION OF COMMERCIAL ITEMS
+SUBPART 212.3 —SOLICITATION PROVISIONS AND CONTRACT CLAUSES FOR THE ACQUISITION OF COMMERCIAL ITEMS

-(Revised April 8, 2020)

 212.301 Solicitation provisions and contract clauses for the acquisition of commercial items.

-See DoD Class Deviation , Commercial Item Omnibus Clause for Acquisitions Using the Standard Procurement System, issued October 1, 2018.
+See DoD Class Deviation 2018-O0021, Commercial Item Omnibus Clause for Acquisitions Using the Standard Procurement System, issued October 1, 2018.
 This class deviation allows the contracting officer to use the SPS clause logic capability to automatically select the clauses that are applicable to the specific solicitation and contract.
 The contracting officer shall ensure that the deviation clause is incorporated into these solicitations and contracts because the deviation clause fulfills the statutory requirements on auditing and subcontract clauses applicable to commercial items.
 The deviation also authorizes adjustments to the deviation clause required by future changes to the clause at 52.212-5 that are published in the FAR.
 This deviation is effective for five years, or until otherwise rescinded.